seemoo-lab/natural-disaster-mobility/README.md

 * `src/movement/` contains the implementations of the sub-mobility models
   * `NaturalDisasterMovementModel.java`: the main mobility model class schedules role-dependent activities
   * `naturaldisaster/` contains the role-dependent activities (go to the airport, sleep, etc.)
-* `.` contains the scenario instantiations (`tacloban_settings.txt` and `portauprince_settings.txt`)
+* the base directory contains the scenario instantiations (`tacloban_settings.txt` and `portauprince_settings.txt`) in form of ONE settings files.

 ## Usage

 To use the model, simply base your evaluation scenario on one of the scenario instantiations.
-If you plan to create your scenario from scratch, you need to define ...
+If you plan to create your scenario from scratch, you need to define:
 * `GroupX.role = {Healthy, Injured, Scientist, UN, Government, SnR, DRO}` for each group.
 This setting is independent from `GroupX.groupID`, so you can have different groups with the same role.
 * `Group.nbrOfDays` as the number of days that the scenario will be run for (in a future version of this model, this could be derived from the `Scenario.endTime` setting)